 Peer Support Workers

-Peer support workers are people who have experienced mental health problems either themselves or as a carer.
-They are employed by the Trust to use their experience to support others on their recovery journey.
+Peer Support Workers (PSWs) are individuals who have experienced mental health challenges, either themselves or as a carer.
+They are employed by the Trust to use their personal experiences to support others on their recovery journey.

 Watch our video below to find out more about the work of our Peer Support Workers.